curious-containers/curious-containers.github.io/_docs/1520-red-connector-cli-1.md

 ## Subcommand Interfaces

-This section shows the possible commandline interface calls of a connector named `example-connector`.
+This section shows the variations of commandline interface calls that a connector must accept if the corresponding functionality is implemented.

+The name of the connector executable used in these examples is `example connector`.

 ### cli-version